-1873 Birthday of Otto Harbach (1873-1963) who will write lyrics and/or book for more than three dozen musicals including Roberta; No, No, Nanette; The Cat and the Fiddle; Rose-Marie and The Desert Song from 1908 to the 1930s.
+1873 Birthday of Otto Harbach (1873-1963) who writes the lyrics and/or book for more than three dozen musicals from 1908 to the 1930s including Roberta; No, No, Nanette; The Cat and the Fiddle; Rose-Marie; and The Desert Song.

-1981 Following an 11 month national tour, a revival of My Fair Lady with Rex Harrison re-creating his Tony and Oscar Award winning performance as Henry Higgins, opens on Broadway at the Uris Theatre.
-Although Harrison fought with Actors Equity to have British actress Cheryl Kennedy as his Eliza Doolittle, vocal damage forces her to drop out of the production after the first Broadway preview, and she is replaced by her American-born understudy Nancy Ringham.
+1981 Following an 11-month national tour, a revival of My Fair Lady with Rex Harrison re-creating his Tony and Oscar Award winning performance as Henry Higgins, opens on Broadway at the Uris Theatre.
+Although Harrison fought with Actors Equity to have British actor Cheryl Kennedy as his Eliza Doolittle, vocal damage forces her to drop out of the production after the first Broadway preview, and she is replaced by her American-born understudy Nancy Ringham.

-1981 Playwright and screenwriter Anita Loos dies today.
-Her play, Gentlemen Prefer Blondes, was the basis for the popular stage musical of the same name.
+1981 Playwright and screenwriter Anita Loos dies at age 92.
+Her play Gentlemen Prefer Blondes was the basis for the popular stage musical of the same name.
 That musical, which starred Carol Channing, was filmed with Marilyn Monroe and Jane Russell in 1953.

 1999 The Donkey Show, described as a "Midsummer Night's disco," opens at New York City's Club El Flamingo.
 Created and directed by Diane Paulus and Randy Weiner, the show sets William Shakespeare's classic comedy A Midsummer Night's Dream into the 1970s disco scene where a nightclub impresario Oberon and disco diva Titania find themselves in the midst of a timeless lovers' quarrel.
 Donkey features disco era songs like "I Love the Nightlife," "Ring My Bell," "Car Wash," and "You Sexy Thing."
 Originally announced as a six-week limited engagement, it runs for six years.